NoLtour/Uni-notes/Mechanics structures and materials/Statics 1/7b Bending of beams/second moment of area.md

 > ### $$ I_{zz}=I = \int \int y^{2} \cdot dy\cdot dz $$

 It is a measure of a cross sections resistance to bending.

+Note that this equation assumes the centre of area to go through the $z$ axis, if that isn't the case then you will need to use [[parra]]